Ms. Ignacio's 2nd Grade

-*All questions regarding Art, Science, , Spanish, Physical Education and Music, etc. direct to that assigned teacher listed above.
+*For all questions regarding Art, Science, Spanish, Physical Education and Music, etc., please direct those to that assigned teacher listed above.

-Homework will be sent home weekly in packets every Monday and completed packets are collected every Friday.
-The front of the packet will have a breakdown of homework that is expected to be completed every night, however, homework may be done in any order that suits you and your family’s schedule.
+When a homeroom homework schedule begins, assignments and/or a weekly packet is to be expected.
+Packets will be sent home weekly in your child’s purple folder every Monday and completed packets are collected every Friday.
+When necessary, the front of the packet will have a breakdown of homework that is expected to be completed every night, however, homework may be done in any order that suits you and your family’s schedule.
 The assignments are specifically related to the content and concepts covered that day during school.
 If a new concept is

 If homework is forgotten at home or in the car, please do not bring it to school during the day for your child.
 Tomorrow is a new day with another chance to remember to bring it in, but, most importantly, we are working to foster independence and responsibility in our students.